 Accidents are unfortunately a regular occurrence of day to day life, and clients often ask us whether they are entitled to compensation and how to go about taking personal injury claim.
 In fact the most recent survey by research company YouGov found that a full 18% of adults in the UK had been the victim of some type of personal injury in the preceding five years.
 And the survey found that half of those injuries were caused by road traffic accidents and 16% by work accidents.

 Here are Bonallack and Bishop we are personal injury specialists – with an accredited member of the Law Society’s own Personal Injury panel – and can see you at any one of our four offices – Salisbury, Fordingbridge, Andover and Amesbury We also offer home and hospital visits to those unable to travel.

-We always offer FREE initial phone advice, and a FREE initial first interview for all personal injury claims – so you can find out your chances of making a successful compensation claim without an expensive legal bill.
+We always offer FREE initial phone advice, and a FREE initial first interview for all personal injury claims, face-to-face or on Zoom video.
+And that means you can find out your chances of making a successful compensation claim without an expensive legal bill.

-We deal with all types of Accident and Injury Claims on “no win no fee agreements”.
+We deal with all types of Accident and Injury Claims using no win no fee agreements.

 But why should I claim compensation?

 Many people don’t make an Accident Compensation Claim because they feel their injuries were only minor, or don’t want the stress of making a claim.
 However no matter how serious or minor your injuries are, if you didn’t cause them, it is only fair you get compensation.
 From minor whiplash accidents to the most traumatic brain injury, anyone who has been genuinely disadvantaged through no fault of their own deserves some level of Accident Compensation.

 - Practical support